chr1sbest/blog.chrisbest/public/articles/coding/two-years-of-vim.md

 [NerdTree](https://github.com/scrooloose/nerdtree) - Good for those coming from an IDE.
 Opens up a directory tree that you can navigate and open files up from.

 [Airline](https://github.com/bling/vim-airline) - Look good feel good.
-This one is purely aesthetic, but it plays really well other plugins nicely.
+This one is purely aesthetic, but it plays really nicely with other plugins.

 <img src="https://raw.githubusercontent.com/wiki/bling/vim-airline/screenshots/demo.gif">